muratcankoylan/feed2report/README.md

 # Feed2Brain

-A one‑click feed → report system for LinkedIn: capture a post, shape a research query, and get a high‑quality answer in seconds.
-Built with FastAPI + Groq models.
+A one‑click feed → report system for LinkedIn (LIVE) & X (WIP): capture a post, shape a research query, and get a high‑quality answer in seconds.
+Built with Groq Compound and Kimi-K2.

 ## Quick start